 It’s all go on Teed Street!

 The much anticipated upgrade of Teed Street is now underway.
 As part of the Waitematā Local Board’s Newmarket Laneways Plan the upgrade will greatly improve footpath widths, enable easier pedestrian movement along and across the street.
 The concrete carriageway, a remnant of the areas light industrial past, is being retained and complemented with new quality paving materials, bespoke street furniture and upgraded lighting.
 Native evergreen street trees planted within bio-retention tree pits will help significantly improve stormwater quality.
-The project is in three stages:

 From Monday 19th June 2017 the upgrade to the intersection of Teed & Osborne Streets commenced.
 This work is expected to take approximately four weeks.